Reesy/ts-react-socket-docker/README.md

 # ts-express-tdd-docker-nginx

-This is a small project to test nginx, I want to use docker-compose to host a single-page app with a back-end and database (in this case mongoDB).
+This project consists of a small chat app built in react which communicates via socket to a NodeJS backend which then gets rebroadcasted to all connected clients.

-It has a mongo database that stores a user name and an associated email address, there is an insertion and deletion REST API, as well as a GET request for all the users.
+It has a mongo database that stores chat logs and timestamps.

 ## Using nginx